• Home

 Review by Colin Drury

 “I definitely never thought I’d be doing anything like this back then,” says the grandmother-of-one from Dore.
-“There have been a few raised eyebrows but it’s a lovely story.”
+“There have been a few raised eyebrows, but it’s a lovely story.”

-So February is The Winter’s Tale with the stars standing in snow (“computer-generated,” says Roger, “it would have been a bit chilly otherwise”); July is The Garden Party; October is The Memory Of Water and December, naturally, is Season’s Greetings.
+There’s a small twist to the calendar too: each month’s picture is based on a popular am-dram production.
+February features The Winter’s Tale with the stars standing in snow (“computer-generated,” says Roger, “it would have been a bit chilly otherwise”); July is themed after The Garden Party; October showcases The Memory Of Water, and December, naturally, is Season’s Greetings.
 Each is shot in black and white with a single splash of colour.

-“I have to say this, of course but it looks great,” says Roger, 66, who lives with Pam in Ranmoor.
-“We’ve had a print run of 150 to start with and we’re hoping they sell out.
+“I have to say this, of course, but it looks great,” says Roger, 66, who lives with Pam in Ranmoor.
+“We’ve had a print run of 150 to start with, and we’re hoping they sell out.
 I think, in the end, the girls really quite enjoyed doing it.”

 PUBLICITY